covid-19-impact-lab/sid/docs/source/policies.rst

 define the periods in which the policy is active.
 They are optional. ``"query"`` selects the people who get the test.
 We will handle the case where individuals are selected by multiple testing policies automatically and test them just once. ``"probability"`` can be used to incorporate randomness in the testing policy.
+This is the probability that the test takes place, not that it is correct.
 It is optional. ``"is_active"`` is a function that returns a bool.
 This is also optional.